 Do you prefer straight-grain or bias quilt binding on your quilts?
 Check out more on quilt binding here.

-Come back to the Bluprint blog tomorrow for eye catching machine quilt patterns you don’t want to miss!
+Keep coming back to the Craftsy blog for eye-catching machine quilt patterns you don’t want to miss!